NVIDIA's latest JetPack 3.0 consists of the following items:

 Determining the IP address of target...

-After a minute or two you should get the following response:
+Now you should get the following response:

 JetPack is unable to determine the IP address of the Jetson Developer Kit Please select which action do you want: 1.
 Retry 2.
 Manually enter IP address Your Option is <1/2>: